Najlae86/maze_project/README.md

 ##About the Project

-	My love of puzzles and challenges inspired this project.
-I've always enjoyed the sense of accomplishment after solving a tricky puzzle, so I decided to create a 3D maze game to bring that feeling to others.
+My love for puzzles inspired me to work on this project, I've always enjoyed the sense of accomplishment after solving a tricky puzzle, so I decided to create this 3D maze game to bring that feeling to others.
 This project started as a portfolio project and has evolved into something I'm truly proud of.

 ##Features